wpilibsuite/frc-docs/source/docs/software/advanced-controls/state-space/state-space-intro.rst

 Recall that 2D space has two axes: x and y.
 We represent locations within this space as a pair of numbers packaged in a vector, and each coordinate is a measure of how far to move along the corresponding axis.
 State-space is a `Cartesian coordinate system <https://en.wikipedia.org/wiki/Cartesian_coordinate_system>`__ with an axis for each state variable, and we represent locations within it the same way we do for 2D space: with a list of numbers in a vector.
 Each element in the vector corresponds to a state of the system.
 This example shows two example state vectors in the state-space of an elevator model with the states :math:`[\text{position}, \text{velocity}]`:

 .. image:: images/state-space-graph.png
+    :alt: Shows two vectors in state space with their corresponding arrows.

 In this image, the vectors representing states in state-space are arrows.
 From now on these vectors will be represented simply by a point at the vector's tip, but remember that the rest of the vector is still there.